 SHOULD I WEAR MAKEUP?

+I’ll always look to photograph you in your best light, so makeup is by no means essential.
 Most women photograph better with a dab of face powder and a smear of under-eye concealer.
 A pale eyeshadow also photographs well.

 SHOULD I WAKE MY NEWBORN BABY FOR THE PORTRAIT SESSION?